microsoft/genaiscript/docs/src/content/docs/getting-started/index.md

 ## LLM invocation

-All the generate prompts are formatted and sent to the LLM for processing.
-Typically, using the [OpenAI Chat API](https://platform.openai.com/docs/api-reference/chat/create) (or compatible), this would be a JSON object with an array of messages.
+All the generated prompts are formatted and sent to the LLM server, which can be remote like [OpenAI](https://platform.openai.com/docs/api-reference/chat/create) or running locally like [ollama](https://ollama.com/) (there are many other LLM providers).

 ```json title="llmrequest.json"
 {